 Apartments Made Affordable by Government Funding:

-Low Income Housing Tax Credit and other state-funded multi-family communities get special funding from the government to build affordable housing.
-The homes are typically apartments and can be rented by people with income that is between 20-60% of Area Median Income.
+The Low Income Housing Tax Credit program and other funding programs are the largest resources for building affordable multi-family communities in Maryland.
+The units are typically apartments and can be rented by people with income that is between 20-60% of Area Median Income.
 Depending on your income and other resources, you may be able to afford to rent one of these apartments without a rent subsidy.

 Project/Unit Based Assistance Programs

-Project and unit-based rent subsidy programs provide rental assistance to qualifying people in a unit/apartment that participates in the rent subsidy program.
+Project-based and unit-based rent subsidy programs provide rental assistance to qualifying people in a unit/apartment that participates in the rent subsidy program.
 The rent subsidy is tied to the apartment.
 During the time a participant lives in the subsidized apartment they benefit from the rent subsidy.
-However, if they decide to move to a different apartment community, they cannot take the rent subsidy with them.
+However, if they decide to move elsewhere, they cannot take the rent subsidy with them.

 Maryland HUD 811 Project Rental Assistance

-The Section 811 Project Rental Assistance Program makes a home in the community affordable for people with disabilities with low income.
+The Section 811 Project Rental Assistance Program makes a home in the community affordable for people with disabilities who have low income.
 This is a “project-based” rental assistance program.
 You will have rent payment assistance while you live in units that have this rent subsidy.

 The program enables you to receive the services and supports you need in an affordable home, giving you the independence of living on your own.
 You sign the lease and have access to the supports you choose.
 With Section 811 Project Rental Assistance the tenant pays 30% of their income for rent and utilities, and the program pays the rest of the rent directly to the landlord.